Balliol College home page

 Getting started

-In order to request a search for your research subject in Balliol records, you will need at least:
+In order to request a search for your research subject in Balliol records, you will need to provide at least:

-• Preferably, approximate dates when he might have attended University (most men were ca 17-21 years old).
+3. Preferably, birth date and/or approximate dates when he might have attended University (most men were ca 17-21 years old).

-Most students matriculated (formally registered) at Balliol when they first came up.
-However, some did not, particularly during certain periods, and in such cases we may not have any record of their attendance.
-Until the 20 th century, many students came to Oxford without ever intending to get a degree.
+Note: Most students matriculated (formally registered as members of the University) at Balliol when they first came up.
+However, some did not, particularly during certain periods, and in such cases we may not have any record of their attendance or residence.
+Until the 20th century, many students came to Oxford without ever intending to get a degree.
 Except for those entering the professions, the experience of having been at university and a modicum of study was often enough to continue into a successful career.

 back to top]

-Joseph Foster’s Alumni Oxoniensis provides good information on those who matriculated at the University from 1500-1886, and we can consult these volumes for you.
-Foster is now available in searchable formats online via www.archive.org - see below for links.
+Joseph Foster’s Alumni Oxonienses provides good information on those who matriculated at the University from 1500-1886.
+Foster is now available in searchable formats online (see above).
 Foster's information rarely adds to that in the College Registers, and vice versa.
 However, though generally reliable, Foster is not infallible.
 His work is based largely on University records, and can occasionally be misleading in two ways.
 Firstly, especially in the earlier part of the period, admission to and residence at the College without matriculation in the University or graduation was quite common - such cases are not listed by Foster at all.
 Secondly, migration between Colleges was much more frequent than it is now.
 Migrations were not explicitly noted in University records, so Foster attributes some Balliol men to other Colleges, and vice versa.

 The most useful Balliol source is the series of annual lists drawn up in ten manuscript volumes by Andrew Clark about 1910.
 Clark's lists are based on a systematic examination of the admissions and degrees registers (which survive from 1636) Bursars' books (from 1544) and records of corporate acts (from 1514).
+These list all known members of Balliol up to 1822, but after that include only Fellows Scholars and Exhibitioners (i.e. not ordinary Commoner undergraduates), as Clark felt that by that time the University Calendar provides adequate basic information.
 The information available is usually:

 • the member's full name

-• his father's name, social status or occupation, and residence
+• his father's name, social status or occupation, and place of residence (usual from 1655, rare earlier)

-• his status in the College (Servitor, Commoner, Scholar, Fellow Commoner, Fellow)
+• his status in the College (Servitor/Batteler, Commoner, Scholar, Fellow Commoner, Fellow)

 • the date of his admission and duration of his residence in Oxford